Public Media for Alaska's Yukon-Kuskokwim Delta

 • The Kasigluk and Kisaralik River drainages, including Old Kuskokuak Slough, to ADF&G regulatory markers at the confluence of Old Kuskokuak Slough with Kuskokuak Slough.

-• The Tuluksak River drainage including its confluence with the Kuskokwim River and downstream approximately 1-mile to ADF&G regulatory markers.
+• The Tuluksak River drainage including its confluence with the Kuskokwim River and downstream approximately 1-mile to Alaska Department of Fish and Game (ADF&G) regulatory markers.

 • The Aniak River drainage to ADF&G regulatory markers at its confluence with the Kuskokwim River.

-• All Kuskokwim River tributaries not specifically mentioned above that are within the Yukon Delta NWR will close to subsistence fishing with gillnets from their confluence with the Kuskokwim River upstream 100 yards.
+• All Kuskokwim River tributaries not specifically mentioned above that are within the YDNWR will close to subsistence fishing with gillnets from their confluence with the Kuskokwim River upstream 100 yards.
 Subsistence fishing with gillnets will remain open upstream of that 100-yard closure area.

-The following subsistence fishing restrictions will also go into effect in the Kuskokwim River drainage under state regulations beginning 12:01 a.m.
+The following subsistence fishing restrictions also went into effect in the Kuskokwim River drainage under state regulations beginning 12:01 a.m.
 Thursday, June 1, 2023, until further notice:

 Subsistence fishing with dip nets and beach seines will be allowed until further notice.
 Any chinook or chum salmon caught in a dip net or beach seine must be returned immediately to the water alive.